Greek Doric Temples

 Berve, H. & Gottfried Gruben, Griechische Temple und Heiligtumer, Hrmer Verlag, Munchen 1961

-The temple included a ramp leading up to a pronaos in the front of it and an enclosed opisthodomus in the rear.
-Thirty-eight Doric columns surround the stylobate on the exterior: six along the front and back, fifteen along the sides.
+The temple included a ramp leading to a pronaos in the front and an enclosed opisthodomus in the rear.
+Thirty-eight Doric columns surround the stylogate with six columns alon the front and back.
 The exterior columns were constructed from Corinthian limestone and covered with a white stucco made from marble dust.
-Sections of the entablature and foundations were also constructed of the limestone native to Mount Parnassus.
-Grey stone was used to construct the naos (cella) and pavement.
-Cyprus wood beams supported the roof, which was most likely constructed of pure marble, mimicking the Parthenon.
+Section of the entablature and foundations wre also constructed of thlimestone quaried from Mount Parnassus.
+Grey stone was used to consruct the naos (cella) and pavement.
+Cyprus wood beams supported the roof which was most likely construced of pure barble, mimking the Parthenon.

-The first Temple of Apollo at Delphi was built in the 7th c.
-BC under the architectural guidance of Trophonios and Agamedes.
-After a fire ruined the original structure, it was rebuilt in the 6th c.
-BC with the financial support of the exiled Athenian family, the Alkmaeonids.
-It was reconstructed for the third time in 330 BC by the Corinthian architects, Spintharos, Xenodoros and Agathon.
-The temple was again devestated by an earthquake in 373 BC.
-Athenian sculptors, Praxias and Androsthenes, created the sculptures ornamenting the pediment.
-The Temple of Apollo was eventually destroyed in 390 AD by Emperor Theodosius I during hes rant to eradicate all pagan shrines.
+The first temple of Apollo was built in the 7th century BC but ruined by a fire.
+It was rebuilt in the 6th century BC with teh financial support of the Athenian family of Alkmaeonides.
+It was creconstructed for a third time in 330 BC but that temple too was devasted by an earthquake in 373 BC Athe temple was evenually destroyed in 390 AD by Emperor Theodosius I during his rant to eradicate all pagan shrines.